Vietnamese Sizzling Pancake (Bánh Xèo)

 Filling

-- Pour a thin layer of batter into the pan (usually one ladle), swirling to coat the surface.
-Add a few pieces of pork, prawns and onions.
-Cover with a lid and cook for 2-3 minutes until crispy and golden.
+• Pour a thin layer of batter into the pan (usually one ladle), swirling to coat the surface.